sean9999/dev-db/README.md

 You must have access to HRD database servers.

+We must have bash.

+# Basic Architecture

+The docker-compose.yml defines services that are exposed on stable ports on your host:

+- 5432 for the "ext" postgres instance
+- 5434 for the "conf" postgres instnce
+- 6379 for redis

+This means that those ports must be free when running `docker compose up`, and that only one instance of this docker compose project can be running at one time on one host.

+The "ext" and "conf" database instances are encapsulated in the "ext" and "conf" folders.
+Within each, the "scripts" folder is mounted to your host, so that you can modify scripts at will and manipulate files in that directory.

+- In the "ext"  container, `./ext/scripts`  in the repo is mounted to `/scripts` in the container.
+- In the "conf" container, `./conf/scripts` in the repo is mounted to `/scripts` in the container.

+The redis container is defined in `docker-compose.yml`, but does not require any special processing, so does not have a subfolder in this repo.

 #  Getting Started

 From the root of the repo, do `docker compose up`.
 This will create a set of empty databases.
 You will then need to run a series of commands to seed your local database.